sandexplus/Modaling/README.md

 `.toggle()`
 + Toggle modal visibility

-`.init(parentConteiner)`
+`.init(parentContainer)`
 + Initialize instance with sended or standard selectors.
-Places the modal into the `parentSelector` element
+Places the modal into the `parentContainer` element

 ### Properties